jvm-repo-rebuild/reproducible-central/README.md

 ```
 ./rebuild.sh content/<path/to/...>/<project>-<version>.buildspec
 ```
-`rebuild.sh` script will use the build specification file (= `.buildspec` file, see [example](https://github.com/jvm-repo-rebuild/reproducible-central/tree/master/content/org/apache/maven/plugins/maven-dependency-plugin/maven-dependency-plugin-3.1.2.buildspec)) to choose a Docker container to rebuild the project and check output against Central Repository reference binaries.
+`rebuild.sh` script will use the build specification file (= [`.buildspec` file](BUILDSPEC.md)) to choose a Docker container to rebuild the project and check output against Central Repository reference binaries.

 To rebuild every project with build instructions available in this Git repository, just run:
 ```